nicolasdanelon/UnofficialDocs/source/reference/key_bindings.rst

 	Returns ``true`` if any panel is visible.

 ``following_text``
-	Restricts the test to the text following the caret.
+	Restricts the test just to the text following the caret.

 ``preceding_text``
-	Restricts the test to the text preceding the caret.
+	Restricts the test just to the text preceding the caret.

 ``selection_empty``
 	Returns ``true`` if the selection is an empty region.